SalesforceCommerceCloud/commerce-sdk/packages/generator/README.md

  */
 ​
-// Import the SDK in TypeScript import * as CommerceSdk from "commerce-sdk";
+// Import the SDK in TypeScript
+// tsc requires the --esModuleInterop flag for this import * as CommerceSdk from "commerce-sdk";
 // For Javascript, use:
 // import as CommerceSdk from "commerce-sdk";